abialobrodzki/Test-workshop---full-process/README.md

 - regression testing bugs reported in the JIRA (added TestFLO tool) are included in:
 ---> MyStore\ONLW23-932.doc[15]

-6. Reports
+6. Reports - MyStore
-- ... to be continued
+- website MyStore test report is included in:
+---> MyStore\BIA_Raport.docx[16]